nathiss/Fusion/README.md

 #### JOIN package

 This package is a join request to the server.
 A Client can be only in one game at a time.
-If this packge was sent and the client has already joined to a game, the server will close the connection imediately.
+If this package was sent and the client has already joined to a game, the server will close the connection immediately.

 ```json
 {